Setting up your workspace

 3. use a GNU/Linux box through an virtual computer emulator (e.g. VirtualBox, VMWare, Vagrant, etc.)

 Note that any of these three options is at least as difficult as using a native GNU/Linux box.
+Anyway, everything is free software so you get the freedom to hire someone to help you.

 In the following sections there will be terminal mimics.
 Lines starting with $ show commands that ought to be typed into the command line.
 The $ itself does not have to be typed as it is part of the prompt.
 Lines not starting with a dollar sign show the output of the invoked command.
 For example